Best affordable Hail Covers - This article is copied from “The Hub” an excellent NRMA publication – see full article on this link:

 Fit is important

-Hail covers are tailored, so be sure to measure your vehicle length, width and height and match it to the product description.
+Hail covers are tailored.
+Be sure to measure your vehicle length, width and height and match it to the product description.
 Better quality covers have various systems to secure the cover to a vehicle.
 Some use straps with clips that go under the vehicle, others through the wheels.

 Putting a hail cover on a vehicle gets easier with practice.
-It’s worth familiarising yourself with the cover and practice putting it on a few times so you can do it more efficiently when time is of the essence.
+It’s worth familiarising yourself with the cover and practice putting it on a few times.
+You can then do it more efficiently when time is of the essence.

 “Application of a small cover in our workshop took one person 3-4 minutes,” says James.
 “This is notably with no wind, which we anticipate would make the application harder.
 We recommend you allow 8-10 minutes in windy conditions.”

-Covers are generally tailored, especially those from the higher-quality Type A group, with a ‘front’ and a ‘rear’ so make sure it is orientated correctly.
+Covers are generally tailored, especially those from the higher-quality Type A group.
+They are marked ‘front’ and a ‘rear’ so make sure it is orientated correctly.
 Having two sets of hands makes putting a cover on easier, but it is possible with just one.
 The larger covers for 4WDs or large SUVs may need two people and access to a ladder.
-Also, it’s important to be mindful of ladder safety, especially if you’re feeling rushed in the lead up to a storm.
+Be mindful of ladder safety, especially if you’re feeling rushed in the lead up to a storm.

 Storing a hail cover